 Section 1.1.
-Introduction: the importance of climate education of the youth and presentation of the UNDP 'Climate Box' climate education and awareness program for schools.
+Introduction: the importance of climate education for youth and presentation of the UNDP's Climate Box - Climate Education and Awareness Program for Schools

-The section presents the UNDP 'Climate Box': climate education and awareness program for schools and an interactive learning toolkit on climate change under the same name.
+The section presents the UNDP's 'Climate Box': climate education and awareness program for schools and an interactive learning toolkit on climate change under the same name.
 It provides information on the structure and content of the Climate Box toolkit, the main recommendations for its use, as well as the history of the program development, the geography of its participants, the process of creating national versions of the toolkit and disseminating climate education in the countries participating in the program.
-It also explains the principles of an integrated approach to development of climate education, presents key results of the program to date and future plans.
+It also explains the principles of an integrated approach to development of climate education, presenting key results of the program to date and future plans.